Sometimes your connection might be fast, but still variable.

 These are steps you can take to identify or mitigate the problem of an unstable connection:

 Please check if the internet indicator suggests the issue is with your network.

 If you are on a mobile device using mobile data, we would highly recommend switching to a computer with a wifi connection if possible.

-Try disabling your video or the teacher can use "whiteboad only" mode to reduce the bandwidth required which will make an unstable connection feel less severe.
+Try disabling your video, or the teacher can use "whiteboard only" mode to reduce the bandwidth required, which will make an unstable connection feel less severe.

 Perhaps try moving to a different part of the room/house where your connection is better.